symphoniesboreales/symphoniesboreales/content/en/the-music.md

 The periodic replacement of trees that have died alone or in groups by new and younger trees is the ecological process that defines old-growth forests.
 These mortality phases are usually subtle, where a single large tree dies of old age and creates a small gap in the canopy.

 However, some events can cause much more significant mortality, such as some epidemics of defoliating insects.
 By killing a large proportion of the canopy, such disturbances significantly change stand dynamics.
-In most cases, this allows the majority of small trees, which were previously under the shade of the larger ones, to significantly increase their growth, almost at the same time to take their place.
+In most cases, this allows the majority of small trees, which were previously under the shade of the larger ones, to significantly increase their growth, almost taking their place at the same time. to take their place.

 In Quebec, the spruce budworm is the main defoliating insect in the boreal forest.
 Although its impact on the forests may seem spectacular, the mortality it causes is to the benefit of other trees.
 This can be heard at the end of the symphony presented here: a brief descent into the bass followed by an explosion of high notes.
 The small trees have taken advantage of the space created by the death of the tall ones to significantly increase their growth and size.

-{{< figure src="/img/Photo_vieille_foret_perturbee.jpg" width="500" class="img-responsive" caption="As a result of the budworm epidemic, the most affected trees die, forming gaps in the canopy.
+{{< figure src="/img/Photo_vieille_foret_perturbee.jpg" width="500" class="img-responsive" caption="As a result of the budworm outbreak, the most affected trees die.
+Gaps are created in the canopy, which will be quickly filled by the regeneration that was previously waiting in the understory, forming gaps in the canopy.
 Fortunately, regeneration is ready to replace them." >}}